AdamGoldsmith/docker_swarm/README.md

 ./scripts/prepare_ansible_targets.sh
 ```

-At this point, a complete test infrastructure will now be deployed and ready to configure!
+At this point, a complete test infrastructure will now be provisioned, ready to be configured!

 ## Stack deployment